Bogwhite4990/Youtube-Downloader/README.md

-# YouTube Video to MP3 Converter
+# YouTube MP3 Converter

-This is a Python script that allows you to convert YouTube videos to MP3 audio format using the `pytube` library and a graphical user interface (GUI) built with `tkinter`.
+YouTube MP3 Converter is a Python application that allows you to convert YouTube videos to MP3 audio files using the `pytube` library and a graphical user interface (GUI) built with Tkinter.

+## Features

+- Enter YouTube video links to convert to MP3 audio files.
+- Add multiple video links to convert in batch.
+- Save converted MP3 files with custom file names and locations.
+- Provides status updates on the download process.

-## Prerequisites
+## Requirements

 - Python 3.x
-- `pytube` library: You can install it using pip with the following command:

-**pip install pytube**
+- `pytube` library
+- Tkinter library
+- Pillow library (for image display)

 ## Usage

+1. Install the required libraries using `pip`:

+**pip install pytube pillow**

-1. Run the `youtube_video_to_mp3.py` script in your Python environment.
+2. Run the `youtube_mp3_converter.py` script using Python:

+**python youtube_mp3_converter.py**

-2. Enter the YouTube video link in the GUI window.
+3. Enter the YouTube video links that you want to convert in the GUI window.
+Click the "+ Add Video" button to add multiple video links.
-3. Click the "Download" button to start the conversion process.
+4. Click the "Download" button to start the conversion process.
+Converted MP3 files will be saved with custom file names and locations that you can specify using the file dialog.
-4. Choose the location and file name to save the MP3 file in the file dialog window that opens.
-5. The MP3 file will be downloaded and saved at the chosen location.
+5. The status label will show updates on the download process, and the converted MP3 files will be saved to the locations you specified.

-6. The conversion status will be displayed in the GUI window.
+Note: Make sure you have a stable internet connection to download YouTube videos efficiently.

-## Disclaimer
+## Acknowledgements

-Please note that downloading videos from YouTube may violate the terms of service of the website.
-Make sure to comply with YouTube's terms of service and respect the rights of content creators when using this script.
-The authors of this script are not responsible for any misuse of the tool.
+- [pytube](https://github.com/nficano/pytube): A library for downloading YouTube videos.
+- [Tkinter](https://docs.python.org/3/library/tkinter.html): A standard Python library for creating GUI applications.
+- [Pillow](https://pillow.readthedocs.io/en/stable/): A library for handling images in Python.